Tim Staffell: Return to music

 In 2001, Staffell returned to the music industry, co-forming with long-time collaborator Richard Lightman a new blues / funk band called aMIGO, drawing inspiration from folk, Latin and rock.
 In 2003 they released one eponymous album, with re-recorded versions of the old Smile tunes "Earth" and "Doin' Alright", featuring his former bandmate Brian May on guitars and vocals.
 The album was self released and available on CD-R for a limited release run (less than 300 copies) and later released via iTunes.

 In April 2018, Staffell was invited to record his part of the song "Doin' Alright" alongside the other Smile members, Brian May and Roger Taylor, for the upcoming soundtrack to the movie Bohemian Rhapsody, which tells the life story of Queen.
 The song was credited to Smile, and titled "Doing All Right ...
 Revisited".
 The music score was released on 19 October 2018, and the movie premiere was three days later.
-The soundtrack debuted on the UK albums chart at number 5 on 26 October 2018.
+The soundtrack debuted on the UK albums chart at number 5 on 26 October 2018.Reaching number 3.

-The second Tim Staffell album Two Late was released on digital platforms on 26 October 2018, and it will be followed with physical limited release in the middle of November.
+The second Tim Staffell album Two Late was released on digital platforms on 26 October 2018, and it was followed with physical limited release in the middle of November.
 In July 2019, 'aMIGO’ was re-released (with a live studio version of the song 'Just Couldn't Say) as a Remastered Special Edition CD by MOSCODISC with a new digipack sleeve.

 In late 2019/early 2020, together with Paul Stewart, who had previously worked with the British Rhythm & Blues band 'The Others', Staffell recorded an album How High under the band name of Staffell & Stewart; containing a mixture of original material and reimagined rhythm and blues classics.

 In September 2021 Staffell travelled to Barcelona to record his third solo album, Wayward Child, at Room To Studios along with his son Andrew.
 The album was released in 2023, with the first single, 'The Sinner', being released on 24 February, Staffell's 75th birthday.